jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 bare minimum for their own personal growth wish to focus on literal fulfillment of laws only.
-In any event, focus on the interdictions without a focus on the positive teachings or why the interdictions are in place loses the entire reason for its being.
+In any event, focus on the interdictions without a focus on the positive teachings or why the interdictions are in place loses the entire reason for their existence.
 I tend to agree with the writings of a certain Jewish carpenter who had some strong feelings about people who practice strict religious law without any adherence to the spirit of the law.